 - Difficulty chewing, which could be caused by an open bite or misalignment

 - Abnormal bite development

 - Clicking or popping in the jaw

 - Permanent teeth that are coming in crowded or overlapped

 - A teeth grinding problem

-- Issues biting cheeks or biting into the roof of the mouth
+- Frequently biting of their cheeks or biting into the roof of their mouth

 You do not need to call an ambulance for these symptoms!
 However, we do encourage you to schedule an appointment as soon as possible.
 Misalignment (the technical term for this is “malocclusion”) that is left unchecked and unaddressed can lead to even worse issues with breathing, speaking, chewing, swallowing, and other major bodily functions.

 No matter the age of your child, we encourage you to visit us as soon as any of the above symptoms become apparent.